Craft: Craft fairs

 A craft fair is an organized event to display and sell crafts.
-There are also craft stores where such goods are sold and craft communities, such as Craftster, where expertise is shared.
+Along with miscallaneous craft fairs, there are also craft stores where goods are sold and craft "communities", such as Craftster, where expertise is shared and discussion of craft takes place.

-Craft fairs can range in size from small local gatherings to large-scale events that attract artisans and visitors from across the country.
-These fairs often feature handmade items such as jewelry, pottery, textiles, woodwork, and home décor, highlighting the creativity and craftsmanship of independent artisans.
-Many craft fairs also include live demonstrations, workshops, and interactive booths where attendees can learn traditional and modern crafting techniques.
-Seasonal and holiday-themed craft fairs are particularly popular, offering unique, handcrafted gifts.
-Additionally, some craft fairs emphasize sustainability by promoting eco-friendly materials and upcycled goods, aligning with the growing interest in ethical consumerism.

 Tradesperson

 A tradesperson is a skilled manual worker in a particular trade or craft, with a high degree of both practical and theoretical knowledge of their trade.
 In cultures where professional careers are highly prized, there can be a shortage of skilled manual workers, leading to lucrative niche markets in the trades.